-In Pennsylvania there can only be one corporation with the same name.
+In Pennsylvania, there can only be one corporation with the same name.
 This means that once you decide on the name, you have to make sure nobody has already taken it.
 Review the rules of incorporation for your state to see if there are similar restrictions.
-There may also be documents you need to file and fees you need to pay in order to create a fictitious name.
-Since we are using our last names, it is not a “fictitious name” and we didn’t have to worry about that extra cost.
+There may also be documents you need to file and fees you need to pay to create a fictitious name.
+Since we are using our last names, it is not a “fictitious name,” and we didn’t have to worry about that extra cost.

 Read the next post in this series: "Three Questions I Answered Before Starting a Firm."